South Cornwall · PL23

 Why Polruan is its own job.

 Conservation Area covers the village core; AONB and Heritage Coast across Lanteglos parish.
 Cliff-edge sites face strict controls and access for any build is logistically tight.
 For planning application specifically, parts of Polruan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Polruan drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Polruan project as a PL23-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Polruan job runs as a PL23-specific piece of work — local policy, local fabric, local builders.
+Most of our planning application work in Polruan lands on fishermen's terraces, with detailing that has to nod to the wider Fowey streetscape.

 Planning note